splinesoft/SSBuild/readme.md

 1. Downloads and installs your distribution provisioning profiles from Apple's Developer Center
 2. Installs your [Cocoapods](http://cocoapods.org)
+3. Updates your app's major (marketing) and minor (build) numbers
-3. Unlocks the OS X keychain to prepare for code signing
+4. Unlocks the OS X keychain to prepare for code signing
-4. Builds, codesigns, and archives your app into an IPA
+5. Builds, codesigns, and archives your app into an IPA
-5. Zips your app's .dSYM.
+6. Zips your app's .dSYM.
-6. (Optional) Repeats steps 2-5 for an Adhoc (Testflight/Hockeyapp) build
+7. (Optional) Repeats steps 2-5 for an Adhoc (Testflight/Hockeyapp) build
-7. (Optional) Archives important build artifacts -- your IPA and .dSYM -- and uploads them to Amazon S3
+8. (Optional) Archives important build artifacts -- your IPA and .dSYM -- and uploads them to Amazon S3

 The fun doesn't stop there.
 Read on to see how to configure Jenkins for even more goodness: